SolidaridadAsia/SoliBot/data/nlu/faq.md

 - Family of suger cane.?
 - What is I3SF?
 - What are the major tea producing states in North India
-- 18.What conditions does palm oil need to grow?
+- What conditions does palm oil need to grow?
 - What are the recommended dosage of Foliar Nutrients for Tea?
 - Caffeine
 - What is the area required for raising one lakh plants
 - Explain Manufacturing of Tea
--  13.what is the cultivation acre of sugarcane?
+- what is the cultivation acre of sugarcane?
 - What are the methods of plucking?
 - Pruning season
 - What is Tea?
 - When tea becomes a popular drink?
 - steps involved in manufacturing of tea
-- 19.What is palm oil and why is it used
+- What is palm oil and why is it used
 - What is Red Spider Mite in Tea?
 - Tea Planting
 - tea plant Diseases